 There are arguments both ways.
 While it gives those with a high annual credit card spend the opportunity to leverage that spend into top-tier elite status with Delta.
 If you don’t fly enough to earn elite status organically, it’s unlikely you’ll make full use of the benefits.
 You’re likely better off leveraging different credit card combos to double or triple your earned rewards, and burn those points on business and first-class award tickets, which grant you most of the same privileges during your journey.
 It also allows you to be a free agent, and give your business to the airline offering the best value, rather than the one on which you have top-tier status.

 Chasing elite airline status is an almost surefire way of inducing non-rational behavior in those doing the chasing, with punters likely to spend much more than they otherwise would if they were not to worry about elite status.

 Gaining top-tier elite status also tends to lock you into a single alliance, as you’re intent on taking advantage of the elite status benefits you’ve spent so much time, effort, and money-earning.
 It’s also worth noting that many premium rewards cards offer top-tier elite benefits.
-For instance, The Platinum Card® from American Express grants access to Delta Sky Club when you have a same-day Delta boarding pass.
+For instance, The Platinum Card® from American Express grants access to Delta Sky Club when you have a same-day Delta boarding pass (Terms Apply).

 Whether you believe top-tier Medallion status is worth chasing or not is your call.
 With determination, patience, and a hefty annual credit card spend, you can shoot for Delta Diamond Medallion status without earning the required MQMs and MQDs via traditional means.
 By leveraging Delta co-brand credit cards, and the ability to accelerate mileage earning capacity flying Delta’s partners, you can achieve Diamond Medallion.
 Remember to calculate the opportunity cost of chasing top-tier status vs. utilizing that spend for earning transferable points.